 All you need to make Sushi or Maki Sushi (aka ‘hand rolled’ sushi) is a sushi mat, Yakinori seaweed sheets, sushi rice and your favourite fillings.
 Plus a little soy sauce or wasabi to dip your sushi in.

 I’ll just point out here, the difference between Temaki Sushi and Maki Sushi.
 Maki Sushi is nicely rolled sushi with a sushi mat while Temaki Sushi is rolled by hand without a mat and often looks like a cone.
+So you have the choice of how you would like to make your sushi.

 I say hand rolled sushi, as many do hand roll it.
 And hand rolling sushi is quite easy though I need a little help to roll my sushi, and use this sushi making kit I bought from Amazon.
 I like it because it includes the rolling mat and a vegetable peeler which are so useful to make great sushi.